inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 df.show()
 ```

-In the case of a CSV file, Spark will attempt to infer the schema but it may end up reading everything in as string.
+In the case of a CSV file, Spark will attempt to infer the schema, but it may end up reading everything in as string.
 Therefore, it is best to provide the schema.

 The following is a workaround for using Pandas to assist in creating the schema.
 We can utilize Pandas to infer the data types, which can then be used to construct a schema for the Spark DataFrame.
 While Pandas may not provide a perfect inference, it serves as a better starting point for schema creation.